techstackmedia/zero_day/0x00-vagrant/README.md

 Using AWS with Vagrant and VirtualBox:

 1. Install the necessary dependencies:
-   - Install VirtualBox: Download and install VirtualBox from the official website.
+   - Install VirtualBox: Download and install VirtualBox from the official website (choco - Windows or brew - macOS).
-   - Install Vagrant: Download and install Vagrant from the official website.
+   - Install Vagrant: Download and install Vagrant from the official website (choco - Windows or brew - macOS).

 2. Install the AWS plugin for Vagrant:
    - Open a command prompt or terminal.